jrenaud90/CyRK/Documentation/Advanced CySolver.md

     double m

 cdef void pendulum_diffeq(double* dy_ptr, double t, double* y_ptr, char* args_ptr, PreEvalFunc pre_eval_func) noexcept nogil:
-    # Arg pointer still must be listed as a void pointer or it will not work with cysolve_ivp.
+    # Arg pointer still must be listed as a char pointer or it will not work with cysolve_ivp.
-    # But now the user can recast that void pointer to the structure they wish.
+    # But now the user can recast that char pointer to the structure they wish.
     cdef PendulumArgs* pendulum_args_ptr = <PendulumArgs*>args_ptr
     # And easily access its members which can be many heterogeneous types.
     cdef double l = pendulum_args_ptr.l